grosser/reduce/README.markdown

 Author
 ======
-Michael Grosser
+Michael Grosser<br/>
-grosser.michael@gmail.com
+grosser.michael@gmail.com<br/>
 Hereby placed under public domain, do what you want, just do not hold me accountable...